myPOS blog Product News

 Although it’s not ideal for all business types, a recurring revenue business model is gaining significant popularity.
 This is because of all the benefits it offers.

 In short, a recurring revenue business model is one that offers customers a specific product or service regularly, while charging your customers periodically for their service with automatic payments and not on a once-off basis.
+This model is very useful to ecommerce businesses and companies requesting recurring online payments

 Learn more about the recurring revenue business model

-How to turn a customer into a subscriber
+How to Turn a Customer Into a Subscriber

-There are several ways of turning your customers into subscribers.
-Here are 7 ideas you might consider:
+Here are 7 ideas you might consider.

 Optimising your online shop means taking the customer journey into consideration.
 All this starts with your landing or home page and ends with the checkout page.

-Consider offering your customers a checkbox to sign up for regular news and updates, a White Paper, news of newly published articles on your site, or more.
+Consider offering your customers a checkbox to sign up for regular news and updates, a white paper, news of newly published articles on your site, or more.

 These buttons can be sign-up buttons where they agree to receive communications from your business.
 This way, you’ll ensure that your loyal customers stay that way as you offer them value in return.

-By ensuring that your customers feel a personal connection with your business, making them feel special and valued, you’ll go a long way to ensure that they turn into subscribers, as they won’t be able to get that sense of value elsewhere.
-Your content is crucial for this step.
+By ensuring that your customers feel a personal connection with your business, you’ll go a long way to ensure that they turn into subscribers, as they won’t be able to get that sense of value elsewhere.

 You will also want to segment your lists to ensure you target the right customers with the right offers.

-The features are nice.
-But the benefits are even nicer.
 By emphasising which pain points your product or service will resolve, you’ll ensure your customer is on your side, willing to try what you’re offering them.

-7. Provide social proof
+7. Provide Social Proof

-As always, social proof or the good old-fashioned word-of-mouth marketing is crucial.
 Your customers need to see other happy customers who’ve signed up for your offering in order to be convinced that your product or service is right for them.
 Showcasing testimonials of satisfied customers is one way of doing this.

 The back-end of accepting payments with subscriptions can be time-consuming and expensive.
 However, if you are thinking of implementing a recurring payments business model, then this is a must.